Saturday, November 30, 2024

 Backyard Bliss

-It is a much smaller palette than the little acre we had at San Simeon, but it has its charm and it requires a lot less work.
+It is a much smaller canvas than the little acre we had at San Simeon, but it has its charm and it requires a lot less work.

 The huge pergola and two trellises provide shade, as will the two mesquite as they grow and spread wide.
 The planter on the right has already grown a bumper crop of basil, and the recently planted seeds of Chinese broccoli (gail lan or kailan), arugula, and dill have sprouted.
 The rest of the yard is devoted to drought-tolerant cactus, agave, yucca and euphorbia — “drought” being a somewhat odd term to use in the Sonoran Desert as the climate is mostly drought.
 Maybe “desert-tolerant” would be more appropriate.